 The congregation began in August 1922 when the Oaktown and Bicknell congregations got together to hold a tent meeting at the corner of Sycamore and First Streets.
 Evangelists D.M.
 Mathis and W. G. Roberts preached and when the meeting ended on September 10th, twenty-six members were committed to meeting each Lord's Day as the Church of Christ in Vincennes.

 In June 1923, another tent meeting was conducted by D. M. Mathis and J. C. Roady to strengthen the Church.
 Vern J. Kennedy and C. C. Bennett were appointed as elders of the Church.
 Clyde Peck of Cass, Indiana was the first regular preacher.

-As the Church continued to take the gospel to the community, their need for a larger building also grew.
-On December 18th, 1977, they dedicated a new place of worship located at 1600 Forbes Road, where the Church continues to meet.
+As the Church continued to take the gospel to the community, our need for a larger building also grew.
+On December 18th, 1977, we dedicated a new place of worship located at 1600 Forbes Road, where the Church continues to meet.
 The current building is comprised of two large circular domes and stands as a landmark in Vincennes.

 More important than buildings is the way that dedicated servants of Christ continue to serve our Lord.
 On September 10, 2017, we celebrated our 95th Anniversary with a grand Homecoming.
 We look forward to celebrating our Centennial in September 2022.
 We embrace the challenges that await us.
 We still find that our lives are rich with opportunities to serve our Lord as we reach out to our community and look forward to our Lord's return.